Dual Relations

 Integral Type: Mediator (SEI / -Si)

-Characteristics: Comfort, Care
+Characteristics: Comfort, Care.

 Symmetrical relationships (horizontal, as equals).